coderrio/Coderr.Server/src/Server/Coderr.App/Core/ApiKeys/ReadMe.md

 ﻿Api Keys
 =========

-Api keys are used to allow other applications to communicate with OneTrueError through the HTTP api.
+Api keys are used to allow other applications to communicate with codeRR through the HTTP api.